 - Parsley: Chopped fresh parsley is the perfect garnish.
 You can omit this, if you prefer!

-If you’re familiar with the process for making homemade beef stew, then osso buco will be a snap for you!
+If you’re familiar with the process of making homemade beef stew, then this Italian osso buco will be a snap for you!
 It’s a tried-and-true method for creating a meaty, complex dish that’s full of flavor.

-- Preheat the Oven, and Brown the Beef.
-Before you start cooking, make sure your oven is preheating to 350˚F. Then, heat a swirl of olive oil in a Dutch oven (or a braiser) over medium-high heat.
-Using paper towels, pat the beef shanks dry, and then rub them with a little more olive oil.
-Sprinkle with salt and pepper, and then brown the shanks for 3 to 4 minutes per side.
+- Preheat the Oven and Brown the Beef: Preheat your oven to 350˚F. Heat olive oil in a Dutch oven or braiser over medium-high heat.
+Pat the beef shanks dry, rub with olive oil, and season them with salt and pepper.
+Brown the shanks for 3 to 4 minutes per side.

-- Make the Sauce.
-Let this mixture cook for about 8 minutes, and then stir in the crushed tomatoes and beef broth, along with the thyme, bay leaves, salt, and pepper.
-Bring the sauce to a simmer.
+- Make the Sauce: Cook the wine mixture for about 8 minutes.
+Stir in crushed tomatoes, beef broth, thyme, bay leaves, salt, and pepper.
+Bring to a simmer.

 - Thicken the Sauce: If you find that the sauce isn’t quite thick enough for your taste, mix up a cornstarch slurry and whisk it into the simmering sauce while it cooks.
-A teaspoon of cornstarch mixed into a little bit of cold water is all you need!
+A teaspoon of cornstarch mixed with a little bit of cold water is all you need.

 - Remove the Skin: Some beef and veal shanks are sold with a thin layer of fatty skin around them.
 You don’t have to remove this, but it can shrink during the cooking process and cause the shank slices to curl.
 For the best presentation, use a sharp knife and your finger to cut and peel it away from the meat and discard it.
 If you want, tie the beef with kitchen twine to keep it from falling apart.